-In The Ten Li'l Grifters Job, wherein all the characters have to dress up as various detectives to infiltrate a costume party, Nate dresses as Ellory Queen.
+In The Ten Li'l Grifters Job, wherein all the characters have to dress up as various detectives to infiltrate a costume party, Nate dresses as Ellery Queen.
 Tim Hutton's father played Queen on the TV show.

 In a fourth-season episode of 24, the Speaker of the House comments that then-Acting President Charles Logan is "in good hands" with David Palmer, a reference to Palmer actor Dennis Haysbert's Allstate commercials.

 There were other, more subtle references on the show: for example, when the name "Flatpoint High" was mentioned in a list of high school (it's the name of the school in Strangers with Candy), when Wilford Brimley called him (it's a running joke that dates back to before Strangers with Candy) or when Stephen took out a stuffed squirrel from under his desk (probably a reference to an Exit 57 skit that's very popular among fans because it consists of him making out with Paul Dinello - repeatedly).

 Another episode has Frank talking about how he turned down advances by Ray's cleaning woman, though he still stayed to watch her for a bit.
 When this is pointed out, he says "Well, I'm not a monk."
 Boyle had briefly studied to be a monk before turning to acting.

 One episode had J.G.
 Hertzler play an old book author who, while rambling on at a bookstore, causes Ray to fall asleep.
 He happens to be missing an eye...

 And in an earlier episode of the show, Booth orders a search of the area surrounding the Hyperion Hotel, which, on Boreanaz's previous show, Angel, is the name of his character's home/base of operations.